Unit 2 - Everything Out of Africa to Early Americans

 Mayan Civilization Rise & Decline (Theories)

-The Mayan civilization, centered in the tropical lowlands of what is now Guatemala, reached the peak of its power and influence around the sixth century BCE (BC).
+The Mayan civilization, centered in the tropical lowlands of what is now Guatemala, reached the peak of its power and influence around the sixth century CE (AD).
 The Maya excelled at agriculture, pottery, hieroglyph writing, calendar-making and mathematics, and left behind an astonishing amount of impressive architecture and symbolic artwork.
 Most of the great stone cities of the Maya were abandoned by 900 CE (AD), since then 19th century scholars have debated what might have caused this dramatic decline.
-So what caused the decline of the Maya?
-Well there are many theories, but you must decide for yourself.
-Common theories are:
+Read more: History Channel: The Mayan

 - Disaster Theory